 The moth was identified in Pakistan and India during scouting trips to locate potential biological control agents for hydrilla (Baloch et al. 1980).
 At this point, the researchers observed the moth damaging hydrilla and believed that the moth could be an effective control agent due to its destructive capabilities.
+Further scouting activity from 1996-2013 in Asia and Australia recovered the moth from hydrilla in China, Indonesia, Malaysia, Singapore, Thailand, and Vietnam (Purcell et al. 2019).

 An important characteristic of a biocontrol agent is host specificity.
-When laying eggs, female moths are not highly selective, which makes other plants susceptible to consumption by developing larvae.
+When laying eggs, female Parapoynx diminutalis are not highly selective, which makes other plants susceptible to consumption by developing larvae.
 Furthermore, the moth is limited by winter temperatures, and populations decline during the cooler months to a level that is almost undetectable.
 Sensitivity to cooler climates and lack of host specificity makes the moth a poor biological control agent of hydrilla (Habeck and Balciunas 1976; Buckingham and Bennett 1989).

-However, in South Africa, where the moth was accidentally introduced, Parapoynx diminutalis is believed to be having a significant impact on hydrilla infestations (Bownes 2010).
+However, in South Africa, where the moth was accidentally introduced, Parapoynx diminutalis is believed to be having a significant impact on hydrilla infestations (Bownes 2010, 2019).
 After moths were discovered feeding in a hydrilla infested water body at Pongolapoort Dam, KwaZulu-Natal in January 2009, almost all plants were defoliated by April of the same year (Bownes 2010).
+The moth populations were observed to closely follow the growth patterns of the hydrilla, causing significant damage and reduction in the aquatic weed (Bownes 2019).
 Although hydrilla was not eradicated in this area, the reduction in viability of the hydrilla has allowed other native plants to recolonize.